Africa Continent Map

 South Africa uses the English and Afrikaans language.
 Afrikaans is very similar to the Dutch language.
 You’ll notice the Afrikaans when it comes to some names of towns / villages (Like the picture above)

-Botswana, like most of the Southern Africa region, has the back of the vehicle visable.
-It is important to note that you will not always see the car, but that it is still visable from time to time!
+Botswana, like most of the Southern Africa region, has the back of the vehicle visible.
+It is important to note that you will not always see the car, but that it is still visible from time to time!

 This bollard is pretty rare, and its usually located about 10 meters off the road.